-Online connections bring wonderful surprises – new friends and colleagues, and some even get married to their online match, including me.
+Online connections bring wonderful surprises – new friends and colleagues, and some even get married to their online match.
 But sometimes the surprises are not so wonderful.
-So I’d like to share a few trends, incidents, and best practices to help you be secure this Valentine’s Day.
+Here’s a quick look at why you should protect your heart and your assets.

-The FBI reports Americans have lost $133 million in the first half of 2021 to online fraud (or confidence fraud).
-There are hundreds of cases of online romances where people were swindled out of their savings by their new significant other.
+The FTC reported that people lost a record $547 million for 2021 to romance scams.
+Many online romances resulted of people being swindled out of their savings by their new significant other.
 The new friend suddenly needs money for an emergency and asks for help.
 The victim complies by wiring funds, which ultimately goes towards nefarious purposes.
+Usually, their match is physically far away, misses dates to meet up, and wants to progress the relationhip very fast.
 Stories vary, but they all end with someone heartbroken and losing money.
 A few of these cases:

 - Suspects have been charged with targeting people on dating sites such as Match.com, Christian Mingle, JSwipe, and PlentyofFish.